Welcome-P33Ps/Notes/README.md

 # Notes

-A Collection of notes based on going to seminars and events.
+<p> A Collection of notes based on going to seminars and events. <P>